IfeOluwaEmma123/Data-Professional-Survey_PowerBI/README.md

 PowerBI Report: This provides all the visualizations and reports on the project.

 Raw file.xlsx: This is the dataset for the project.
-This should be imported directly to pgadmin 4 environment.

 ## **Problem Statement**